 Have you tried complementary/alternative treatments?

-Supplements and natural products
+What supplements and natural products are used?

 A long list of natural products has been suggested for migraine prevention.
 Unfortunately, many have not been formally studied in high quality trials.